vetheve/Daily_Progress_Journal/March_2023.md

 >When I run tests and use console.log to display environment variables within a function, the variables are correctly displayed in the terminal output.
 However, when I attempt to reference these variables outside of the function, such as when assigning them to a variable or printing them using console.log, they appear as undefined values.
 This behavior is unexpected and appears to be strange.
 >
 >4.
 Thomas recommended that I review my code again, and he pointed out that he did not see the use of the Express library and middleware in my test case, as I had used in my previous project.
 It is possible that in my attempt to simplify the process of writing and defining routes, I may have inadvertently made the API's functioning more complex.
+>
+>5.
+To fix the bug on route "/register", the following changes were made:

+- Deleted AUTH variables in the .env file
+- Modified the app.js file with use of middleware
+- Created a new file called config/authConfig.js to handle AUTH variables
+- Modified the authController.js file to import AUTH variable from config/authConfig.js
+- Created a new file called routes/api.js and added middleware to handle better routes
+- Deleted the routes/auth.js file
+- Created a new file called routes/register.js to handle route "/register"
+- Simplified the registerTest.js file to pass the test successfully.

+By making these changes, the bug on route /register was fixed, and the test passed successfully.
+The changes include modifying and creating files to handle better routes and AUTH variables.
+The registerTest.js file was simplified to ensure that the test passes successfully.